THM-DSDS-2020/dsds_2020/StorageREADME.md

 ## StoragePluginTest.js

-Javascript file for testing purposes of the storage area
+Javascript file for testing purposes of the storage area.